EbookFoundation/thoth-wiki/RDF.md

 * N-Triples and N-Quads (line-based exchange formats)
 * RDF/XML (the original 2004 syntax, updated for RDF 1.1)

-* SKOS ontology: A variety of European national libraries (e.g. France, Germany, Spain, Finland) are actively promoting the use of RDF SKOS (Simple Knowledge Organization System), see https://www.w3.org/TR/skos-reference/ and https://www.w3.org/2001/sw/wiki/SKOS/Datasets
+* SKOS ontology: A variety of European national libraries (e.g. France, Germany, Spain, Finland) are promoting the use of RDF SKOS (Simple Knowledge Organization System), see https://www.w3.org/TR/skos-reference/ and https://www.w3.org/2001/sw/wiki/SKOS/Datasets
-Next to RDF, SKOS is also available as OWL data model
+Next to RDF, SKOS is also available as OWL data model.
+More on LOD in libraries https://core.ac.uk/download/pdf/32325353.pdf